NovaAppsInc/fracital-proxy/README.md

-# Fracital Proxy
+# Fracital
-Another proxy website made with the corrosion proxy by TitaniumNetwork
+Another prox website made with the corrosion proxy by TitaniumNetwork
 - https://fracital.org

 ## !The name has been change from Fractrial to Fracital